-As many of you know, I’ve been sharing my plans with you all for going to San Diego later this month to see my brother off on deployment.
+In case you didn’t know, I’ve been sharing my plans for going to San Diego later this month to see my brother off on deployment.

 Once I search hotels and food options, my next stop in making travel plans is to check out nearby activities.
 So in this case… all the things to do in San Diego.

 Disclosure: This post contains affiliate links.
 This means that if you purchase any of my recommended products at the bottom of the post, I will earn a small commission at no extra charge to you.
 Keep in mind though, that I only post affiliate links to products and services I personally love and use myself!
 Purchasing through my page ensures that I am able to keep writing useful content for all of you.

 Things to do in San Diego: Multi-location Tours

 This very thorough 7-hour minivan tour takes you all around San Diego to visit all the must-see sights of the city.
 On this tour, you will get to see Coronado Island, the Embarcadero, and Balboa Park, home to gardens and museums stretching across its 1,200 acres.

 You will get to stretch your legs (and boost your smartwatch steps) as you explore the Gaslamp Quarter.